traeki/sgrna_design/README.md

 If you have a gff file and want to use all the genes, you can try using (possibly with some modification)

     extract_gff_to_genes.py

+## IGNORE THE REST, REFERS TO CURRENTLY UNMAINTAINED SCRIPT

 Once you have created your target list with the build function, you can either search the file manually for your gene of interest, or run